RideWise

 Is Uber or Lyft Cheaper in Houston?

 Lyft is currently cheaper for base fares in Houston.
-Lyft Standard has a base fare of $1.40 compared to UberX's $1.50 — a difference of $0.10 per ride before distance and time charges.
-However, per-mile rates tell a more complete story: UberX charges $1.20/mile while Lyft charges $1.15/mile.
+Lyft Standard has a base fare of $1.22 compared to UberX's $1.30 — a difference of $0.08 per ride before distance and time charges.
+However, per-mile rates tell a more complete story: UberX charges $1.18/mile while Lyft charges $1.12/mile.
 This means Lyft is cheaper for longer rides in Houston.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+That said, surge can flip the answer at any moment, so it pays to check both apps right before you book.

 Uber & Lyft Price Per Mile in Houston

 Lyft charges less per mile in Houston — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Because surge hits the two apps differently minute to minute, comparing both right before booking is the only reliable way to get the lower fare.
 For a full national comparison, see our Uber price per mile guide.

 Rideshare Guide for Houston